LeenuJain/-Docker--Notes-/README.md

   - Creating one 4GB VM and one 6GB VM is impossible due to fixed allocation constraints

 ## Cloud Computing
--When using AWS EC2 instances:
+When using AWS EC2 instances:
   - Each instance occupies a standard amount of memory
   - Higher memory usage directly increases costs
   - Resources remain allocated even when underutilized